USS James O'Hara (APA-90) on 1 May 1943

 Class Notes:

-Confusion over the future of the two ships became evident in May 1942 when the Supervisor of Shipbuilding at Seattle told the Bureau of Ships that a naval crew had been assigned to the ship and some personnel had reported for duty.
+Because of personnel shortages the Navy was only able to man AP 42-43, and AP 44-49 remained in Army hands.
+Their Navy manning was deferred in Jul 41 and officially cancelled on 30 Mar 42, but word of this cancellation apparently did not reach those working on AP 48-49.
+Confusion over the future of the two ships became evident on 1 May 1942 when the Supervisor of Shipbuilding at Seattle told the Bureau of Ships that a naval crew had been assigned to AP-48 and some personnel had reported for duty.
 He added that the plans under which the ship was being built provided only for a small merchant crew in Army service and forwarded a letter from the ship's prospective Executive Officer listing the many ways in which the ships failed to meet the standards for Navy manning.
 On 16 Jul 42 the Puget Sound Navy Yard reported to Washington that it had heard unofficially that AP 48-49 were to be operated by the Army with civilian crews and requested confirmation.
 After checking with the Army, the VCNO told Puget Sound on 10 Aug 42 that the Navy would not acquire the ships and that all directives issued from Washington for Navy manning of the two ships and conversion features not already implemented were cancelled.
 The issue of landing craft to the ships was also cancelled, although life rafts were to be supplied.
 The two ships were completed for the Army in October and November 1942.

 Ship Notes: